lsp7856/Google-CTF/Web.md

 Disallow: /deep-blue-sea/team/runes
 Disallow: /deep-blue-sea/team/vendors`

-We can submit a message on this page.
+We can submit a message on the `Disallow: /deep-blue-sea/team/vendors` page.
 It is vulnerable to XSS (Cross-Site Scripting)
 ><em>XSS</em> - enables attackers to inject client-side scripts into web pages viewed by other users

+Once a message is submitted we're redirected to another page.

 ##Ernst Echidna
 >